The 10 Best Retirement Calculators

 This includes how much you can expect to receive monthly, to how much that’s equal to in today’s dollars.

-Another interesting feature with this calculator is the tax estimate.
+Another interesting feature of this calculator is the tax estimate.
 You’ll learn how much, if any, of your retirement income, is likely to be subject to taxes.

 If you’ve put most of your savings into tax-deferred options, such as a 401(k) or IRA, you’ll earn interest tax-free.
 Taxes apply to your withdrawals.